Texas vs. Penn State: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +1200

-- In terms of its odds to win the national championship (+1200), Texas is fifth-best in college basketball.
+- In terms of its odds to win the national championship (+1200), Texas is fifth-best in the country.
 It is the same according to the computer rankings.

-- The Longhorns were +2200 to win the national championship at the start of the season, and have now improved to +1200, which is the 74th-biggest change in the country.
+- Oddsmakers have moved the Longhorns' national championship odds up from +2200 at the beginning of the season to +1200.
+Among all teams in the country, that is the 74th-biggest change.

-- Based on its moneyline odds, Texas has a 7.7% chance of winning the national championship.
+- Texas has a 7.7% chance of winning the national championship, based on its moneyline odds.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.